AnneEnglish/Portfolio-1/README.md

 - I want to able to locate their social media and see past places that they have recommended.
 I also want to see vlogs they have posted on their Youtube.

-  - Our socal media accounts are easily accessible to the user by the icons we have used, which are universally recognised.
+  - Our social media accounts are easily accessible to the user by the icons we have used, which are universally recognised.
 They are placed in the footer and the bottom of all pages.
 They also contain an aria-label attribute.

 #### Returning Visitor Goals